kauri-io/archive/docs/ETHDenver/status.im-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: Status.im - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and Description Status.im Status’ goal is to make web 3 more accessible to the world; with a focus on privacy and security.
 Status is committed to bringing the power of Ethereum and a more distributed internet to your pocket.
-Bounty 1 Overview  Status Extensions Description: It is simple– use the Status Web API to build a DApp that is fully decentralized and is mobile optimized to be used on Status.
+Bounty 1 Overview- Status Extensions Description- It is simple– use the Status Web API to build a DApp that is fully decentralized and is mobile optimized to be used on Status.
 The Status web API gives access to a users Whisper ID which can be great for
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-14